DIYgod/RSSHub/docs/en/social-media.md

 ## YouTube

-::: tip Tiny Tiny RSS users please notice
+:::tip Tiny Tiny RSS users please notice

 Tiny Tiny RSS will add `sandbox="allow-scripts"` to all iframe elements, as a result, YouTube embedded videos cannot be loaded.
 If you need to use embedded videos, please install plugin [remove_iframe_sandbox](https://github.com/DIYgod/ttrss-plugin-remove-iframe-sandbox) for Tiny Tiny RSS.